Food Security in Clarence

 The Tasmanian Food Access Research Coalition

-Council is assisting with the research project being conducted by the Tasmanian Food Access Research Coalition.
-Formed through a grant from the Tasmanian Food Security Council, it involves researchers from Anglicare, the University of Tasmania's Department of Rural Health and School of Life Sciences, the Department of Health and Human Services, Dorset Council and Clarence City Council.
-The coalition is in the final stages of finalising its research report on food security in Clarence and Dorset.
-To find out more about this project, please visit http://www.dpac.tas.gov.au/divisions/siu/committees/tasmania_food_security_council
+Council assisted with the research project conducted by the Tasmanian Food Access Research Coalition in 2011-12.
+Formed through a grant from the Tasmanian Food Security Council, it involved researchers from Anglicare, the University of Tasmania's Department of Rural Health and School of Life Sciences, the Department of Health and Human Services, Dorset Council and Clarence City Council.